What Citizenship Means at Weil

-At Weil, we strive to lessen our impact on the environment and to become a standard-bearer in the legal industry in promoting responsible stewardship toward the environment and its natural resources.
+At Weil, we strive to lessen our impact on the environment and promote responsible stewardship and business practices.

 Weil is one of the first law firms in the legal industry to implement a comprehensive community engagement program, including employee giving and volunteer opportunities for all U.S. and U.K. attorneys and administrative staff, taking place during and outside of work hours.